 Chris is a member of the Board of Trustees of the American University of Afghanistan, the Council on Foreign Relations, the Atlantic Council, and serves as a board member at 360VA.
 Follow Chris on Twitter @cttaylor and @H4DGUSSP.

 Matt Zais is a career Army officer and currently serves as the Director for Iraq at the National Security Council at The White House.
-Previously, he served as the Deputy Director of Strategic Initiatives at U.S. Army Cyber Command.
-He sponsored a problem topic for the first Hacking 4 Defense course at Stanford in the spring of 2016 where his student team developed analytic methods to gain scaled situational awareness of ISIS social media activity.
+Previously, he served as Deputy Director of Strategic Initiatives at U.S. Army Cyber Command.
+In the Spring of 2016, he sponsored a problem topic for the first Hacking 4 Defense course at Stanford where his student team developed analytic methods to gain scaled situational awareness of ISIS social media activity.
 In his current capacity he has also designed and led Silicon Valley pilot programs that bring together civilian and military experts to develop innovative methods to understand and counter extremist social media environments.

 Before becoming a military strategist, Matt served as an Infantry officer in the 101st Airborne Division, 82nd Airborne Division, and as a Ranger Instructor in the Mountain phase of Ranger School.
 He taught International Relations and American Foreign Policy in the Department of Social Sciences at the United States Military Academy.
 He served as a Strategist for the Syrian chemical weapons elimination operation for the Defense Threat Reduction Agency.
 Matt also served as the Executive Officer for the Chief of Staff, U.S. Army, Iraq Study Group.
 In this capacity he both led and served as a primary author for the forthcoming two-volume official history of the U.S Army in Operation Iraqi Freedom.
 His research focuses on quantitative analysis of modern military operations, operational military decision-making, and organizational dynamics.